 If you keep your cat groomed and free from mats, tangles, and excess fur, it’s a lot easier for their body to cool off.

-What other tips do you have for keeping cats safe in summer heatwaves?
+What other tips do you have for keeping cats safe in a summer heatwave?
 Do you have a cool place for your cat to relax when the weather heats up?
 Let us know in the comments below!